Native American Heritage Month

 November is Native American Heritage Month.
 The month is a time to celebrate the rich and diverse cultures, traditions, and histories of the 574 Federally Recognized Tribal Nations and to acknowledge the important contributions of Indigenous peoples.
 Native American Heritage Month is also an opportune time to educate the general public about tribes, to raise a general awareness about the unique challenges Native people have faced both historically and in the present, and the ways in which tribal citizens have worked to overcome these challenges.

-The University of Utah is situated within a network of historical and contemporary relationships with Indigenous peoples.
-Given that the Salt Lake Valley has always been a gathering place for Indigenous peoples, we acknowledge that this land, which is named for the Ute Tribe, is the traditional and ancestral homelands of the Shoshone, Paiute, Goshute, and Ute Tribes and is a crossroad for Indigenous peoples.
-The University of Utah recognizes the enduring relationships between many Indigenous peoples and their traditional homelands.
-We are grateful for the territory upon which we gather today; we respect Utah’s Indigenous peoples, the original stewards of this land; and we value the sovereign relationships that exist between tribal governments, state governments, and the federal government.
-Today, approximately 60,000 American Indian and Alaskan Native peoples live in Utah.
-As a state institution, the University of Utah is committed to serving Native communities throughout Utah in partnership with Native Nations and our Urban Indian communities through research, education, and community outreach activities.
+We acknowledge that this land, which is named for the Ute Tribe, is the traditional and ancestral homeland of the Shoshone, Paiute, Goshute, and Ute Tribes.
+The University of Utah recognizes and respects the enduring relationship that exists between many Indigenous peoples and their traditional homelands.
+We respect the sovereign relationship between tribes, states, and the federal government, and we affirm the University of Utah’s commitment to a partnership with Native Nations and Urban Indian communities through research, education, and community outreach activities.

 The Land Back movement is an effort by Indigenous people and allies to recognize the colonization of ancestral lands and erasure of Native and Indigenous culture.
 In higher education, it is acknowledging Native student experiences and their connection to land, language, and culture and removing institutional and social barriers while providing support and strategies for student success.